Keith-Choung/Amazon-Price-Scraper/README.md

 get_info -> check_price -> store_data & send_mail || do nothing

+get_rows:
+    gets the total number of rows in the csv file

 get_info:
     gets all information needed for an item, from the items.csv
         - input is row index that needs to be read in.